kousiclattala/100DaysofCode/log.md

 **Thoughts:** I have re-developed the whole Random User Generator Project on my own by checking on official docs to get an idea how far i have grasped the concepts of angular.

+### Day 67: March 10, 2021

+**Today's Progress:** Re-Developing GithubRepo Searcher App

+**Thoughts:** Started Re-developing Github Repo Searcher App without looking at the already developed code.
+So far, i started by generating Prototype on how my App should look like using **Adobe XD** and done Mindmap using **Coggle**.